Holomua

 No analysis available

-I searched for ground lease, leasehold, lease expiry, lease expires, and renewal language such as extended through a year, but found nothing.
-With no specific lease information in the public remarks, the expiry year remains unknown.
+I searched the remarks for ground lease, leasehold, lease expires, lease ends, and renewal language such as extended through a year.
+Nothing in the public remarks indicates leasehold tenure or provides an expiration year, so this remains unknown.

 Public remarks directly confirm VA financing is accepted for this building.
-I found an explicit reference to VA loans in the listings, so this is a high-confidence true.
+This is a clear, explicit listing statement, so confidence is very high.

 At least 7 listings explicitly reference sprinklers, including language such as 'LOW MO.
 MAINT FEE and BUILT-IN FIRE SPRINKLER SYSTEM' and 'this newer (built in 2013), pet friendly and fire sprinkler equipped building'.
 Multiple agents repeat similar boilerplate about sprinklers, and the MLS checkbox is selected in a clear majority of listings, strongly confirming a building-wide fire sprinkler system.